eea/volto-datablocks/src/DataQueryWidget/README.md

-A copy of Volto's data query widget, but uses a different endpoint
+A copy of Volto's data query widget, but filters the indexes to focus on data connector stuff